shreyanshk/flask-firehose/README.rst

 Tracking pushed resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Ideally, resources already pushed during a session shouldn't be pushed again.
 So, Flask-Firehose includes a simple utility class to track pushed resources using session variable 'h2-pushed'.
-Additionally, Flask-Firehose can also works with external code to track pushed resources in case the provided implementation is unsuitable.
+Additionally, Flask-Firehose can also work with external code to track pushed resources in case the provided implementation is unsuitable.

 .. code-block:: python